![]() |

 we lie skin on skin and say welcome

-to our child yet unborn.
+to our children yet unborn.

 On Saturdays, hand in hand

-we go to the village cinema
+we saunter the village cinema

 with a swarm of strapping sons